WHY MIGHT MY DENTURES NEED REPLACING?

 - Your gums are irritated

 - Clean your dentures every day.
-It's important that your dentures are cleaned every day to remove plaque and trapped food to ensure a fresh-feeling mouth.
-A combination of soaking in a specialised solution like Polident, brushing and rinsing is often the best way to clean dentures.
+This may sound obvious, but just like with your natural teeth, it's important that your dentures are cleaned every day to remove plaque and trapped food to ensure a fresh-feeling mouth.
+A combination of soaking, brushing and rinsing is often the best way to clean dentures.

-If you’ve noticed your dentures aren’t as comfortable as they once were or they’re becoming loose, your dentist can advise you on the next steps.
+If you’ve noticed your dentures aren’t as comfortable as they once were or they’re becoming loose, your dentist will be happy to advise you on the next steps.
 Properly maintained and securely fitting dentures will give your dentures a long life, allowing you to live yours.